 Supervision: The student must be supervised by a judge or licensed attorney who has been actively engaged in the practice of law for at least five (5) years.
 If the supervising attorney is a staff member of a recognized legal aid program, public defender program, district attorney office, municipal attorney office, the Attorney General of the State of Oklahoma, or office of any other government agency, that attorney must have been actively engaged in the practice of law for at least two (2) years.

 Units and Hours: The student may earn from two to twelve academic credit for legal externships, two to three academic credits for state court externships and two to five academic credits for federal court externships.
 Students must work 45 hours per academic credit for which they are enrolled during the course of a Summer Term or a Fall/Spring Semester.
 Summer externships are generally for six (6) or twelve (12) weeks and externships for the fall and spring semesters are generally fourteen (14) weeks.

 Extern Supervisor Obligations

-Because students pay tuition for each unit, law schools and the ABA expect higher standards of teaching and oversight from an externship supervisor than from the supervisor in a volunteer internship or a paid position.
+Because students pay tuition for each unit, law schools and the ABA Council of the Section of Legal Education and Admissions to the Bar expects higher standards of teaching and oversight from an externship supervisor than from the supervisor in a volunteer internship or a paid position.
 Thus, if you work with a College of Law extern, please keep in mind the following obligations: